Malta Itinerary & Travel Guide for an Amazing Long Weekend

 If you decide to rent a car, consider booking additional car insurance.
 You can either do this in advance or on the day with the rental company.
 It is often cheaper or requires a lower deposit/excess if you take out the rental companies policy.
 Research this in advance.
 Make sure to thoroughly check the car in advance and photograph and report any damage before driving away.

 Car rental also gives you more freedom and the option to pack food for your road-trip to save costs from eating out.
+The map of the route covered in this Malta Itinerary & Travel Guide is below:

 Travel Malta by Public Transport